-THE Seven Colonies of Australasia, which now possess a population of nearly four millions, and a degree and distribution of material wealth scarcely parallelled by any other community on the globe, were unknown and undreamt of a little more than a century ago.
-It is the object of these pages to present a short account of the magnificent development to which these infant States have already attained, and to show in reference to the various elements of prosperity which go to build up a nation, their importance, not only as compared with one another, but also as regards the world at large.
+THE Seven Colonies of Australasia, which now possess a population of over four millions, and a degree and distribution of material wealth scarcely paralleled by any other community on the globe, were unknown and undreamt of a little more than a century ago.
+It is the object of these pages to present a short account of the magnificent development to which these infant States have already attained, and to show, in reference to the various elements of prosperity which go to build up a nation, their importance, not only as compared with one another, but also as regards the world at large.

-The earliest attempt at settlement in Australasia was the Date of First foundation of the Colony of New South Wales, which took place each Colony. in 1788.
-Colonisation was extended to Tasmania in 1804, to Western Australia in 1829, to Victoria in 1834, to South Australia in 1836, to New Zealand in 1840, and in 1842 the district of Moreton Bay, in Queensland, was proclaimed open to free settlement, although as far back as 1825, this locality had been used as a penal settlement.
-Originally the colonies now known as Victoria and Queensland, formed part of New South Wales, while Western Australia, Tasmania, and New Zealand were, prior to being proclaimed separate colonies, dependencies of New South Wales.
-South Australia, from the date of first permanent settlement was established a separate Colony.
+The earliest attempt at settlement in Australasia was the foundation of the Colony of New South Wales, which took place in 1788.
+Colonisation was commenced in Tasmania in 1804, in Western Australia in 1829, in Victoria in 1834, in South Australia in 1836, in New Zealand in 1840, and in 1842 the district of Moreton Bay, in Queensland, was proclaimed open to free settlement, although as far back as 1825 this locality had been used as a penal settlement.
+Originally, the colonies now known as Victoria and Queensland formed part of New South Wales, while Western Australia, Tasmania, and New Zealand were, prior to being proclaimed separate colonies, dependencies of New South Wales.
+South Australia, from the date of first permanent settlement, was established a separate Colony.